 Out of all of the virtual guitar modelers, perhaps the most in-depth is the one from Kisekae – this is what I used to design the guitars above.
-Note, you’ll need Adobe Flash to use this particular builder.
-Check the end of this article for links to some alternative virtual guitar builder apps if you cannot use Flash.
+Check the end of this article for links to some alternative virtual guitar builder apps if you would prefer.

 Below is a screenshot where I am choosing the body finish.
 As you can see, there are six sliders for colors alone.

 Designing is super simple.
 Just hit the “Switch Part” button and select the area you want to configure.
 Once you’re done, simply hit the “generate image” button and the site will render out an image which you can save to your computer or mobile device.

 Thought you’d need to spend hours in Photoshop to do this kind of thing?
 Nope!
 Although you might want to spend a minute in MS Paint to flip the image to a lefty ;)

 As a side note, if you are seriously considering going the custom build route, I recommend checking out this book.
 It goes over (in great detail) how everything from the tonewoods to the nut material will affect how the guitar sounds.
 A must read!